loudsquelch/openfaas-python3-fastapi-template/README.md

 # OpenFaas Python3 FastAPI Template

+## NOT MAINTAINED

+***This project is not actively maintained.
+If you are considering using it please take a look at https://github.com/JustinGuese/openfaas-python3-fastapi-template as a possible alternative.***

+## Overview

 A Python [FastAPI](https://github.com/tiangolo/fastapi) template that make use of the incubator project [of-watchdog](https://github.com/openfaas-incubator/of-watchdog).

 Templates available in this repository: